alexdillon/GroupMeClient/README.md

 ### Multi-Chat
 GroupMe Desktop Client supports displaying multiple chats simultaneously, side-by-side.
-The number of chats that can be opened both normally, and in collapsed-sidebar mode is fully user configurable.
+The number of chats that can be opened both normally, and in collapsed-sidebar mode, is fully user configurable.

 ![MultiChat](./docs/screenshots/MultiChat.png)